Britannia Superior

+Part of a map of the European provinces of the Roman Empire, specifically of Upper and Lower Britain, offering a different perspective to the borders than is currently represented on Wiki commons.
+Usually printed in New York by Henry Colt and Co.

 Britannia Superior (Latin for "Upper Britain") was a province of Roman Britain created after the civil war between Septimius Severus and Clodius Albinus.
 Although Herodian credits Severus with dividing Roman Britain into the Northern territory of Britannia Inferior and the Southern territory of Britannia Superior, modern scholarship argues that it is more likely that Caracalla was the person who made the split sometime in the early 3rd century CE.
 The previous British capital Londinium remained the centre of Britannia Superior while Eboracum, or modern York was the capital of Britannia Inferior.
 Epigraphical evidence shows that Upper Britain encompassed approximately what is now Wales, southern England and East Anglia.
 However, the official boundary between Britannia Superior and Inferior is still unclear.

 Although Londinium went through a period of decline during this time, the province as a whole continued to be developed.
 Villas were expanded and a new wall around the capital was created.

 Governors of Britannia Superior are difficult to trace and it is hard to decipher exactly when the province became distinct from its twin Britannia Inferior.
 Also, little information about their system of governance or their peoples exist today.
 However, some archeological research of Britannia Superior leads historians to believe that Romano-British relations may have to be restudied with a more modern approach.

 Due to instability within the Roman Empire, reforms by Diocletian and Carausius' usurping total provincial power in the late 3rd century, the province was restructured by Constantius early in the 4th century.